khieuvm/AutoPlayMusic/README.md

 * 	Auto PlayMusic on time
 * 	Auto download Music
 * 	Custom time
+* 	Custom volume

 ### How to use
 * 	Download Release Execute File
-* 	The first run should run as administrator for autostart
+* 	If need to run automatic program with Windows, please run as administrator at first time
+* 	Please run this program with user permission

 ## Enjoy!